auth0/docs/articles/api-auth/tutorials/hybrid-flow.md

 ### Access Tokens

-There are two ways to get Access Tokens in the Hybrid Flow:
+There are two ways to get Access Tokens in the Hybrid Flow.

-1. By including the `token` value in the `response_type` parameter
+First, all calls include the `code` value in the `response_type` parameter (e.g., `code id_token`, `code token`, or `code id_token token`).
+As such, you'll receive an Authorization Code from Auth0 that you can then exchange for an Access Token.

-2. By including the `code` value in the `response_type` parameter and exchanging the received Authorization Code for an Access Token
+Second, you can explicitly request an Access Token directly by setting the `response_type` parameter to `code token` or `code id_token token`.

 You can therefore receive two Access Tokens for a given transaction.
-However, it is important to keep the two separate -- we do not recommend that an Access Token obtained when `response_type=token` be used to call APIs.
+However, it is important to keep the two separate -- we do not recommend that an Access Token obtained when `response_type=code token` or `code token` or `code id_token token` be used to call APIs.

 ## 3. Exchange the Authorization Code for an Access Token